mirage/mirage-www/tmpl/blog/introducing-asn1.md

 Keeping in line with the general theme of bidirectionality, we require functions to come in pairs.
-The deceptively called `map` could also be called `iso`, and comes with a nice property: if the two functions are truly bijective inverses, the serialization process is fully reversible, and so is parsing, under single-representation encodings (DER)!
+The deceptively called `map` could also be called `iso`, and comes with a nice property: if the two functions are truly inverses, the serialization process is fully reversible, and so is parsing, under single-representation encodings (DER)!